jgraichen/rails-rfc6570/README.md

 **Rails::RFC6570** gives you direct access to your Rails routes as RFC6570 URI templates using the [addressable](https://github.com/sporkmonger/addressable) gem.
 It further patches `Addressable::Template` with a `#as_json` and `#to_s` so that you can simply pass the template objects or even partial expanded templates to your render call, decorator or serializer.

-This examples print a JSON index resource just like https://api.github.com:
+The following examples print a JSON index resource just like https://api.github.com:

 ```ruby
 class ApplicationController < ActionController::API